 And of course the new Matrix site is fully responsive.
 Another major improvement from the previous site.
 Checkout the live site and resize the page!

 The new colors used in the redesign were based off of Michigan Statue University's green in order to fit within their branding.
 As a department of MSU, we felt this consistency was important.
 Using the colors and arranging them at various angles helped connect them to the angles of the Matrix logo, as well as provide some depth.
+We also wanted to make sure that Matrix held it's own identity within the MSU brand, so we added a pop of orange to act as our accent color, which both compliments and breaks away from the MSU brand.
 The following is a simple brand guideline along with interaction examples.
+View Figma File

 View the full site at matrix.msu.edu